tomediaarts/governance/README.md

 ## Addenda

-Letters patent, objects of the corporation, bylaws, and our charitable mandate can be found in the Addenda section.
+Letters patent, objects of the corporation, bylaws, and our charitable mandate can be found in the [Addenda](//addenda.md) section.

-## Bylaws

-See Addenda

-## Mission